DETAILED ACTION

 The following is a quotation of the appropriate paragraphs of 35 U.S.C.
 102 that form the basis for the rejections under this section made in this Office action:

-The examiner notes that the claim recitation: “the information comprises a location information, a date and time information, or a usage information,” indicates non-functional descriptive material and therefore does not further limit the scope of the claim.
+The examiner notes that the claim recitation: “the information including a first location information, a first date and time information, and a first usage information,” indicates non-functional descriptive material and therefore does not further limit the scope of the claim.

 In addition, with respect to claim 1, Streit teaches: